Chants travel to Furman Sept. 8 for a 5 pm kickoff

 Diaz will serve as the Chanticleer wide receivers coach

 Olivo Played five years in Detroit and Has Been Coaching in Italy

-Patrick Covington enters his third year as an assistant coach with the Coastal Carolina University football program, coaching the offensive line.
+Patrick Covington enters his fourth year as an assistant coach with the Coastal Carolina University football program, coaching the offensive line.

 In 2011, Coastal Carolina once again led the Big South, while ranking 13th nationally, allowing 13 total sacks (1.0 per contest).
 His offensive line helped Aramis Hillary lead the Big South, rank 10th in the NCAA and set a CCU single-season record in pass completion percentage (65.5).
 Hillary was also 19th nationally in pass efficiency (146.51) while the Chants finished 22nd in the stat as a team (144.11).
 At season's end, Cheatwood would make his second straight All-Big South second team, while Tim Franklin was also tabbed second all-conference.

 The 2012 season was one of Coastal's most productive on the offensive side of the ball in the program's 10-year history.
 The Chants led the Big South in total offense and passing offense, while ranking 25th nationally in rushing (199.34 ypg), 34th in passing (238.54 ypg), 18th in total offense (437.77 ypg) and 13th in scoring offense (34.31 ppg).
 In fact, Coastal set CCU single-season records for total offense (5,691 yards) and scoring 446 points.
 Also, Coastal set a CCU single-season record by rushing for at least 200 yards in seven straight games.
 At season's end, center Pat Williams was named first team All-Big South and left tackle Chad Hamilton earned second team honors.